Mingle0228/YOLOV3-Training-Your-Own-Dataset/README.md

     $ ./darknet detector train cfg/my_data.data cfg/my_yolov3.cfg darknet53.conv.74 -gups 0,1,2,34
- Every 100 iterations, a model weight is generated on the backup folder, when AVG loss doesn't drop in several iterations, you can stop training(generally, 600 iterations is enough).
+ Every 100 iterations, a model weight is generated on the backup folder, when AVG loss doesn't drop in several iterations, you can stop training.

 ![plot](backup.JPG)